jeremenichelli/personal-site/posts/2015-08-15-using-web-fonts.md

 });
 ```

-You might have noticed that this library uses a `check` method and the reserved word `then` as the **Promise API** does to run code after the font is ready.
+You might have noticed that this library uses a `check` method and the reserved word `then` as the Promise API does to run code after the font is ready.

 This last one is highly recommended if you're loading a font from Google, Typekit or Fontdeck.
-It's actually co-developed by <a href="https://github.com/typekit" target="_blank">Typekit</a> and Google developers and its name is <a href="https://github.com/typekit/webfontloader" target="_blank">webfontloader</a>.
+It's actually co-developed by [Typekit](//github.com/typekit) and Google developers and its name is [webfontloader](/github.com/typekit/webfontloader).

-You won't need a **@font-face** declaration in your styles here, just JavaScript.
+You won't need a `@font-face` declaration in your styles here, just JavaScript.

 ```js
 WebFont.load({